Attractions and activities

 Unless you have planned to visit really remote areas, such as the network of pass roads east of Meiringen, a car is not necessary to explore the Bernese Oberland.

-There is a fantastic network of trains, buses and cable cars that go almost anywhere, so we recommend using public transport.
+There is a fantastic network of trains, buses and cable cars that go almost anywhere, so public transport is a no-brainer here.
 Please find a comparison between modes of traveling here.

 - If you're based here, it's easy to reach local attractions such as the lakes Oeschinensee and Blausee.